Skip to main content

 Day 3 — Into Yosemite via Highway 140

-Highway 140 through the Merced River Canyon is the right approach — scenic, lower in elevation than alternatives (important in May if there's late snowpack), and it deposits you directly into Yosemite Valley.
-Leave Merced by 7 am.
+Highway 41 through Yosemite — scenic, higher in elevation than alternatives, and it deposits you directly into Yosemite Valley.
+Leave Fresno by 6 am.
 The valley gets crowded fast.

 Curry Village (Half Dome Village) is central enough to walk or shuttle everywhere in the valley, and sleeping inside the park is the right call.